 The second problem is that planning time-horizons across all the 'catchment partners' are mis-aligned.
 Consultees told us that consistent time horizons would help to align the content of Local Plans and ambition, and to manage inevitable tensions.
 Local Authorities produce a Local Plan every five years which is informed by the National Planning Policy Framework.
 River Basin Management Plans are produced every six years, and are produced by the Environment Agency in consultation with all catchment stakeholders in order to comply with the EU Water Framework Directive.
 Water Resource Management Plans are 25-year plans produced by water companies, updated every five years as statutory duty to be reviewed by the EA, Secretary of State and Ofwat, and similarly new drainage and waste water management plans work to a similar timeframe.
 Flood Risk Management Plans are produced every six years by LLFAs and EA, and are required under the Flood Risk Regulations (2009).
-Surface Water Management Plans are produced by LLFAs and the EA every six years, and required by the Flood and Water Management Act 2010.
-Housebuilders generally have a much shorter planning timelines (or indeed plan only by development site) though some advised that they were starting to look longer-term.
+Surface Water Management Plans are produced by the EA of the EA

 At the moment, we are not planning for the future - the majority (57%) of LPAs planning horizon is 1-15 years109.
 Only 23% plan for a horizon of at least 30 years.
 The development of national directives post-Brexit provides a positive opportunity to align planning timeframes.
 Moving to a 25-year strategic horizon to fit with the 25-Year Environment Plan 2018, in 5-year 'chunks', would seem the best option for such alignment, with the transition from current timelines helped through the leadership of the new body in the 'Catchment Partnerships'.